Calgary Flames: Jarome Iginla era and Western Conference champions (2004–2010)

 The Flames played their 25th season in Calgary in 2005–06, finishing with 103 points.
 It was their best total since the 1989 Cup winning season, and good enough to capture their first division title in 12 years.
 However, the Flames lost to the Mighty Ducks of Anaheim in seven games during the first round of the playoffs.
 Miikka Kiprusoff captured both the William M. Jennings and Vezina Trophies as the NHL's top goaltender, while Dion Phaneuf's 20 goals was the third-highest total for a rookie defenceman in NHL history.

 The 2006 off-season began with a trade for Alex Tanguay, formerly of the Colorado Avalanche, and with Sutter relinquishing his head coaching position to assistant Jim Playfair so he could focus on his duties as general manager.
 Despite a marked improvement in team offence and a solid 96-point season, it was only good enough for eighth place in a Western Conference, where seven teams cracked the 100-point barrier.
 In the playoffs, Calgary fell in six games to the top-seeded Detroit Red Wings in the first round.
 During the series, the Flames were fined by the NHL for several stick-related penalties in the fifth game.
 Notably, backup goaltender Jamie McLennan was suspended five games for slashing Red Wings forward Johan Franzen.
-Franzen scored the series-clinching goal in the Game 6 defeat in double overtime.
+Franzen scored the series-clinching goal in the game 6 defeat in double overtime.

 Prior to the start of the 2007–08 season, the Flames demoted Playfair to associate coach, bringing in Mike Keenan as the team's third head coach in three years.
 During the season, Jarome Iginla became the Flames' all-time leader in games played, passing Al MacInnis' mark of 803.
 Iginla also passed Theoren Fleury's mark of 364 goals to become the Flames' all-time goalscoring leader on March 10, 2008.
 Despite another solid season with 94 points, they only garnered the seventh seed in the Western Conference.
-They fell in the Western Conference quarter-finals to the Pacific Division champion San Jose Sharks in seven games.
+They fell in the conference quarterfinals to the Pacific Division champion San Jose Sharks in seven games.
 Iginla continued to set franchise records in 2008–09, surpassing Fleury's franchise mark of 830 points, and scoring his 400th goal on the same night against the Tampa Bay Lightning.
 The team failed to advance past the first round of the playoffs, being eliminated by the Chicago Blackhawks in six games, resulting in the dismissal of head coach Mike Keenan after two seasons.
 Brent Sutter was named his successor on June 23, 2009, but the Flames failed to qualify for the playoffs in the 2009–10 season.